robertdavidwest/GithubPortfolio/README.md

    (NOTE: If you don't want to show any of the following information on your Github page but still want it in your Github Portfolio then just put it between html comment tags ! like this: `<-- info here i dont want to show -->`

-4. Upload your resume to github in one of either of these locations (if you have data in both them number 1 will be selected):
+1. Upload your resume to github in one of either of these locations (if you have data in both them number 1 will be selected):

    1. `https://github.com/<username>/<username>/blob/main/resume.pdf` (note: `main` or `master` will work fine)
    2. `https://github.com/<username>/resume/blob/main/resume.pdf` (note: `main` or `master` will work fine)

-5. Star repositories that you would like to have featured in the "Portfolio" section of the website.
-   1. Add a description and a website url (you can link the repository if it is not a web based project).
-This can be done in the about tab of the repository.
-   2. Add a file in your repository called 'app-screenshot.png' with an image that you would like to have featured on the website

 ## Upload your Linkedin data to Github (optional)

-We have also made it possible for you to pull in your Experience, Education and received recommendations from your linked in profile!
+We have also made it possible for you to pull in your **Experience**, **Education** and **received recommendations** from your linked in profile!
 Unfortunetely LinkedIn does not make this data available via an API.
 So will need to follow these steps to manually obtain your linkedin data and use it on your website:

 1. Follow these instructions from Linkedin to download your data: https://www.linkedin.com/help/linkedin/answer/a1339364 and be sure to select the option to download all data.
 For the data we need, a download link will become available 10 minutes after you have made the request.
 2. Download the data and unzip the file.